zitadel/zitadel/README.md

 ZITADEL is more than just IAM.
 It's a superb open source TODO:plattform built for and from its community to handle **secure user login and account management** the simplest way possible.

-Zitadel is [OpenID Connect](https://openid.net/connect) certified, [oauth 2.0](https://datatracker.ietf.org/doc/html/rfc6749) and [saml 2.0](https://datatracker.ietf.org/doc/html/rfc7522) compliant to keep your authentication implementation efforts as low as possible.
+Zitadel is [OpenID Connect](https://openid.net/connect) certified ([certification](https://www.certification.openid.net/plan-detail.html?public=true&plan=w3ddtJcy0tpHL)), [oauth 2.0](https://datatracker.ietf.org/doc/html/rfc6749) and [saml 2.0](https://datatracker.ietf.org/doc/html/rfc7522) compliant to keep your authentication implementation efforts as low as possible.

 The modern software stack consisting of [**Golang**](https://golang.org/), [**Angular**](https://angular.io/) and [**CockroachDB**](https://www.cockroachlabs.com/) forms a solid basic framework to build the IAM you are looking for.